tsedio/tsed/docs/docs/platform-api.md

   }

   $onInit() {
-    // With Platform API is also possible to add middleware with a service, module, etc... this.app.use(MyMiddleware);
+    // With Platform API, it is also possible to add middlewares with a service, module, etc... this.app.use(MyMiddleware);
   }
 }